 If you still get broken WordPress images, then, you have one single solution is to contact your hosting provider and show them some examples of your missed images, and any errors screenshots if you have them.
 That will help to fix the problem on their server.

-If you’re hosting on a shared server, then it’s the time to think about a fully managed and premium hosting for WordPress, I recommend WP Engine or Liquid Web.
+If you’re hosting on a shared server, then it’s the time to think about a fully managed and premium hosting for WordPress, I recommend this premium WordPress hosting.
 That will not only speed up your blog and serve your images correctly, but it will help ranking better in Google for the super fast loading time.